What Can We Do?

 Alison Kuo

-Project: A six-week training in Wing Chun, a Chinese self-defense form, open to community members.
-The training took place from August 6-September 10, 2022 in the backyard of Baxter St. Camera Club in Chinatown, Manhattan.
+Project: A six-week training in Wing Chun, a Chinese self-defense form, and custom-designed training accessories were provided for free to community members – held at Baxter St. Camera Club in Chinatown, Manhattan.

 Photo by Tommy Kha